meaning-matters/Talk/External/README.txt

 * Used in the app are modified/exported versions of these files.

 WebRTC
+* Download using svn checkout http://webrtc.googlecode.com/svn/trunk/ webrtc-trunk.
+  Then 'move' only the webrtc-trunk/webrtc directory to WebRTC/.
+Changes
 * Added to have ISAC codec.
 * Build the project creates WebRTC/libWebRTC.a.
 This files is linked in Talk Xcode project, so can't be [re]moved.